Home

 2. NO toxic relationships.

-Unhealthy relationships are a huge negative that can trigger more mood episodes, increase the risk self-destructive behavior and adverse consequences, and contribute to the attitudinal problems that undermine stability and wellness.
+Unhealthy relationships are a huge negative that can trigger more mood episodes, increase the risk of self-destructive behavior and adverse consequences, and contribute to the attitudinal problems that undermine stability and wellness.

 Two other natural antidotes to bipolar disorder are exercise and sleep.

-Taking part in regular exercise sessions has long since been known to deliver both mental and physical improvements.
-Exercise has been shown in research to obtain the same benefits in combating bipolar depression as antidepressant medications.
+5 (exercise in bipolar) Exercise has been shown in clinical research to potentially obtain the same benefits in combating bipolar depression as popular antidepressant medications like Zoloft.

-Exercise also aids in improving cardiovascular conditioning - important given that people with bipolar disorder are three times more likely to die prematurely from heart disease, stroke, diabetes and other"lifestyle" diseases.
+Exercise also aids in improving cardiovascular conditioning – important given that people with bipolar disorder are three times more likely to die prematurely from heart disease, stroke, diabetes and other ”lifestyle” diseases.

-NEVER underestimate value of strength, resilience, and all-around "wellness" that derives from proper exercise.
-A "strong body" is more resistant to depression, mania, and the stress that often triggers depression or mania.
+NEVER underestimate the value of strength, resilience, and all-around “wellness” that derives from proper exercise.
+A “strong body” is more resistant to depression, mania, and the stress that often triggers depression or mania.

 Another foundation of physical health that also has profound mental health consequences is SLEEP.
 YOU MUST maintain good sleep habits and come to terms with the bipolar sleep connection.